yuvisdev/swiggy-clone/notes.md

 - useEffect(()=>{

-}) -> this will be call callback every time it renders the whole component
+}) -> this will be call callback every time it renders the any part of component ( on every component render )

 - useEffect(()=>{